Hydrology-IFH/roger/README.md

   <a href="https://zenodo.org/badge/latestdoi/536477819"><img src="https://zenodo.org/badge/536477819.svg" alt="DOI"></a>
 </p>

 RoGeR, *Runoff Generation Research*, is a process-based hydrological model that can be applied from plot to catchment scale.
 RoGeR is written in pure Python, which facilitates model setup and model workflows.
-We want to enable high-performance hydrologic modelling with a clear focus on flexibility and usability.
+We want to enable high-performance hydrological modelling with a clear focus on flexibility and usability.

 RoGeR supports a NumPy backend for small-scale problems, and a high-performance [JAX](https://github.com/google/jax) backend